-The research team interviewed Seelall Persaud, former Commissioner of Police of Guyana, 578 and the eight members of his Executive Leadership Team, as well as Paul Williams, Crime Chief, who all denied any challenges facing LGBT persons who wish to make reports.
+The research team interviewed Seelall Persaud, former Commissioner of Police of Guyana, 584 and the eight members of his Executive Leadership Team, as well as Paul Williams, Crime Chief, who all denied any challenges facing LGBT persons who wish to make reports.
 According to Williams, LGBT persons are now much more comfortable with reaching out to the police in Guyana, "because they see there's a cooperation compared to before."
 To him, this is due to greater increased sensitization, education, and training, including in the police academy.
 As a result, police officers in Guyana today are "aware, and get an understanding and appreciation of issues faced by LGBT people."
-However, he

-572 Interview with Seelall Persaud, Former Commissioner of Police of Guyana, Guyana Police Force, in Georgetown, Guy.
-(Feb.
-19, 2018).
+However, he acknowledged there were a number of rules regarding police conduct, both on- and off-duty, that "some [officers] are [still] totally ignorant [of], [they are] very lawless and disrespectful, . . . [but] education [has] helped."
+587 respect for transgender persons.
+Because of the culture, religious beliefs, they don't show respect."588 He also said LGBT persons sometimes do not "properly engage with the police."
+Williams noted, "The most common [form of police misconduct] is neglect of duty; for instance taking reports and saying 'Come back tomorrow to follow up,' fully knowing the police officer wouldn't be there tomorrow."590 However, he said that he has never personally witnessed a coworker mistreat or discriminate against anyone, as he formerly designed and delivered trainings, and because most of the Police Force would not behave this way in front of him since they "know . . . what I expect."
+Despite receiving training on respecting every person who enters a police station, many police officers blatantly disregard these rules, as highlighted by LGBT interviewees' testimonies.